 Battery life is good too, you can get around an hour of usage from a full charge and then it also fully recharges in about an hour.

-Click here to buy one with free shipping direct from the official PAX store.
-You can also get one from my #1 recommended authorized dealer.
-That store has been super reliable over the years and they always do right by the customer.
+Buy one with free shipping direct from the official PAX store.
+You can also get one from my #1 recommended authorized dealer, that store has been super reliable over the years and they always do right by the customer.
 I do get credit for the referral if you order through my links but I would never steer you wrong and I really appreciate your support!

 IMPORTANT: This vape is very popular and unfortunately some people have taken advantage of that and created fake versions of it to sell at a lower price.
 Some of them look just like the real thing but these imitations do not perform nearly as well, they have many reliability issues, and you will not have the 10 year warranty through Ploom.
 Please, I’m begging you, make certain you buy from a true authorized dealer.
 DO NOT buy this on an auction site or any website that sells it for less than the MSRP, there are way too many fakes out there to risk it.